Munger: hard to find Berkshire deals, 'raving mad' not to try

 "With interest rates at zero, the prices being paid for businesses are very high," Berkshire's second-in-command said.

-Munger said Berkshire would welcome another purchase on the scale of its $26.5 billion takeover of Burlington Northern Santa Fe Corp in 2009.
+Munger said Berkshire would welcome another purchase on the scale of its $26.5 billion (17.02 billion pounds) takeover of Burlington Northern Santa Fe Corp in 2009.

 "Everybody would like it," he said.
 "But just because you like it doesn't mean that the world will necessarily give it to you.
 You'd be stark raving mad if you were running Berkshire and didn't want another Burlington Northern.
 But how many Burlington Northerns have we done in 50 years?"